jsborjesson/SudokuSolver/docs/TestCases.md

 You should see the title, sidebar and a sudoku input

+## TC1.2 Clear sudoku

+Should be applied to all input-types

+1. Input anything in sudoku
+2. Click clear
+3. Confirm that you want to clear

+Same input type but without content is shown

+## TC1.3 Return from solution

+Precondition: Viewing successful solution

+1. Click clear/return
+2. You should be asked to confirm
+3. Confirm

+Same input type but without content is shown

 ## Testcases 2: Visual input

 Precondition: Visual input screen active